PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 together with Ruff and syntax validation.
 The exporter shrank by another 154 lines.
 No model conversion or inference was run.

+Native codegen cache and producer/channel queries now reuse the writer's shared `ModelIRGraphIndex` in that graph-policy owner.
+The detached producer-to- Operator dict construction is removed, producer queries call the index directly, and expected channel discovery enumerates only indexed Conv2D ops.
+Six thousand fixed-seed cache/query outcomes match checkpoint `fc7bf1a` exactly; three direct graph-policy contracts and the focused ownership test pass, together with Ruff and syntax validation.
+On a synthetic 2,000-op graph, the warm 201-run expected-channel median improved from 0.000043977s to 0.000004757s (9.24x).
+The exporter shrank by another 105 lines.
+No model conversion or inference was run.

 Conv2D/depthwise/transpose-Conv2D and Conv3D filter physicalization now lives in the Torch-free layout owner and enumerates only those op families through the normalizer's shared graph index.
 Shared weight buffers retain the one-